PFP Application

 Applying to PFP is a big step—here’s what the full process looks like so you know what to expect.

-If you're eligible for PFP based on your N-Level results and interested in applying, you’ll still need to start Sec 5.
+If you are eligible for PFP based on your N-Level results and interested in applying, you will still need to start Sec 5.
 Everyone reports to school as usual.
 Eligibility to apply for PFP does not guarantee placement in the programme.

 If you are eligible for PFP, you will receive Form P through your school.
 The form will contain: